SergeRuff/DU-PCB-001-003/README.md

 # Celestica DU-PCB-001-003 Board Repository

+## About repository

+This repo contains usefull things about Celestica DU-PCB-001-003 board, such as datasheets, Vivado BSP, examples and more...

+## Board summary

 **Celestica DU-PCB-001-003**, also known as **SCH-001-003** or **Baidu 2015 FPGA board**, is a proprietary accelerator card.
 This card based on an *AMD* (formely *Xilinx*) `XC7K480T` FPGA chip.